RobertTalbert/discretecs/assessments/checkpoints/225-checkpoint-info.md

 + SR.1 **(Core)**: I can generate several values in a sequence defined using a closed-form expression or using recursion.
 	+ Given: 2-4 closed-form expressions or recursive definitions of sequences
-	+ To do: Generate the first
+	+ To do: Generate the first 3-8 elements of the sequence
-	+ Check if:
+	+ Check if: All work/explanation is clear, and all answers are correct; no more than one mistake due to simple error.

 + SR.2: I can use sigma notation to rewrite a sum and determine the sum of an expression given in sigma notation.
 	+ Given: